JorgeGarciaIrazabal/WSHubsAPI/DESCRIPTION.rst

 WSHubsAPI
 =========

-The package makes really easy to establish intuitive communication in a server/clients architecture.
+The package helps you handle complex communications in a server/clients architecture.

 Forget to handle web-socket messages with huge switch cases or maintain url strings for your API-REST.
 Just **call server functions from the client** and **call client function from the server** like it is the same program.